Date of Original Release: August 1, 2022. Date of most recent review: July 10, 2022. Termination date: August 1, 2025.

 Credit Designation: EB Medicine designates this enduring material for a maximum of 4 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Specialty CME: Included as part of the 4 credits, this CME activity is eligible for 4 Trauma CME credits and 1 Pharmacology CME credit, subject to your state and institutional requirements.
+Specialty CME: Included as part of the 4 credits, this CME activity is eligible for 4 Trauma CME credits, subject to your state and institutional requirements.

 AOA Accreditation: Evidence-Based Urgent Care is eligible for 4 Category 2-A or 2-B credit hours per issue by the American Osteopathic Association.

 Needs Assessment: The need for this educational activity was determined by a practice gap analysis; a survey of medical staff; review of morbidity and mortality data from the CDC, AHA, NCHS, and ACEP; and evaluation responses from prior educational activities for urgent care and emergency medicine physicians.

 Target Audience: This internet enduring material is designed for physicians, physician assistants, nurse practitioners, and residents in the urgent care and family practice settings.

 Goals: Upon completion of this activity, you should be able to: (1) identify areas in practice that require modification to be consistent with current evidence in order to improve competence and performance; (2) develop strategies to accurately diagnose and treat both common and critical ED presentations; and (3) demonstrate informed medical decision-making based on the strongest clinical evidence.

 CME Objectives: Upon completion of this activity, you should be able to: (1) describe the initial steps of wound evaluation in the urgent care setting; (2) prepare a wound for closure, including irrigation and anesthesia; (3) select the appropriate methods and materials for wound closure; and (4) identify wounds that are at high risk for complications.